YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUDWNGRDNOTPOS
 --------------------

-MUDWNGRDNOTPOS, Start VBN value is xxx while downgraded YottaDB version can support only yyy.
-Downgrade not possible
+MUDWNGRDNOTPOS, Downgrade not possible for a V7 database version

-MUPIP Error: Older versions of YottaDB require the first GDS block be at Virtual Block Number yyy but it is at VBN xxx.
-This is likely due to the file initially being created using a newer version of YottaDB and thus cannot be downgraded.
+MUPIP Error: The database file was probably created or last used by an r2.x release of YottaDB or V7 version of GT.M, and cannot be downgraded to an r1.x format (GT.M V6 format).

-Action: To use the database with an older version of YottaDB, it must be extracted with the current version and loaded into the older version both in ZWR format.
+Action: Open the database file with an r2.x release of YottaDB.
+To use it with an r1.x release, use `MUPIP EXTRACT <../AdminOpsGuide/dbmgmt.html#extract>`_ from an r2.x release to create an extract and `MUPIP LOAD <../AdminOpsGuide/dbmgmt.html#load>`_ from an r1.x release to load it into a database created with an r1.x release.

 ------------------------
 MUFILRNDWNFL